 What does he like about being a Silverado?
 The free water at the Concerts in the Park.
 Mmmmm!
 Delicioso!

-Scott has been into music since he was plinking on a neighbor's piano at the tender age of 6.
-Surrounded and influenced by classical and contemporary music on his dad's stereo hi-fi reel to reel he developed a deep love of all musical genres.
+Scott has been into music since he was plinking on a neighbor’s piano at the tender age of 6.
+Surrounded and influenced by classical and contemporary music on his dad’s stereo hi-fi reel to reel he developed a deep love of all musical genres.
 Not to be limited by his classical roots he grew to love folk, country, Jazz, big-band, and of course with the arrival of his teens, rock and roll.
-Beethoven and Bach were now intermingled with British invasion bands as well as the American bands of the 60's and 70's such as the Doors, Santana, CCR, Chicago, CSN&Y, etc. (He even enjoys occasional metal bands).
+Beethoven and Bach were now intermingled with British and American bands of the 60’s and 70’s such as the Beatles, Doors, Yardbirds, Santana, CCR, Chicago, CSN&Y, etc.

 Since giving his life to Christ in 1970 he has always lent his guitar skills to leading worship in various churches, home groups, and bands he has been involved with.
-It was as a guest worship leader invited to a home study that he even met his future wife.
+It was as a guest worship leader invited to a home study that he met his future wife.
 Although primarily a guitar player, he also plays piano, banjo, mandolin, violin (bluegrass fiddle) and anything else with strings.
-In the 80's he started playing bass when there was a need in his present church and has stuck with it ever since.
+In the 80’s he picked up a bass when there was a need in his church and has stuck with it ever since.

-It was in 1993 that he was working as a machinist at the same company as band member Steve who found out that Scott played bass.
-Steve asked him if he would like to try out for the Silverados who just happened to have an opening for a new bass player.
+It was in 1993 that, working at the same company as band member Steve, he found out that due to the exit of their current bass man the Silverados had an opening for a new bass player.
+Steve asked him if he would like to try out for the Silverados.
 Although a little nervous at first, he played with them in their next gig, fit right in, and in that season of 1993 was accepted and welcomed as an official Silverado.
 He has been on the journey since then and has enjoyed every moment of it.

-Scott lives in Upland, Calif. with his wife and is a blessed father of 2 daughters and a couple of extremely cute grand-daughters.
+Scott lives in Upland, Calif. with his wife and is a blessed father of 2 daughters and is “Opa” to 4 extremely cute grand-kids.
 The adventure continues.